pranjalcborty/blog/_posts/2025-12-19-observability-spring-ai-and-beyond.md

       filter_server_spans: false
 ```

-You could ignore the `metrics-genrator`s here if you just wanted to monitor tracing spans, but these metrics generators help us make some charts and graphs in Grafana.
+You could ignore the `metrics-genrator`s here if you just wanted to monitor tracing spans, but these metrics generators help us make some TraceQL driven charts and graphs in Grafana.

 On the application side, we'll enable Aspect Oriented Programming (AOP), micrometer tracing and Zipkin dependency.